 You may apply simultaneously for the Consular Report of Birth Abroad (CRBA) and first-time U.S. passport for a minor child.
 CRBA and passport services are offered by appointment only.
 The child must be present at the interview.

-Please read the directions below very carefully.
-If you do not bring the required documentation, we must suspend processing of the application and you will need to schedule another appointment.
+Please carefully read the directions below.
+If you do not bring the required documentation to your appointment, we must suspend processing of the application and you will need to schedule another appointment.

 - If both parents or guardians are unable to appear in person with the child, Form DS-3053 (Statement of Consent) must be submitted by the absent parent.

-- Fee: The fee for a Consular Report of Birth is $100.
-The fee for a child’s passport under 16 is $115 or $145 for children over 16.
-Payment may be made in U.S. Dollars, Croatian Kuna or by credit card (Visa, MasterCard, American Express, Discover, or Diners Club).
-Personal checks are not accepted.
+- Fee: The fee for a child’s passport is $115 for children under 16 or $145 for children over 16.
+Payment may be made in U.S. dollars, Croatian Kuna or by credit card.

 - Photos: One color photo taken within the past 6 months, 2″ x 2″ (5 cm x 5 cm) size with white or off-white background.
 Digital photos are not generally acceptable.
 There is a photo machine in the waiting room of the consular section which can take photos for a fee of 40 Kuna (payable in Kuna only).